 Clouds and precipitation are some of the most uncertain processes in the earth system, leading to systematic errors in models (e.g. Klein et al., 2009; Forbes et al., 2016) and big uncertainties in climate change predictions (e.g. Zelinka et al., 2020).
-The parametrisations that represent hydrometeors in global models rely on physically-informed heuristic abstractions, such as the representation of convection by upward and downward mass fluxes (e.g. Tiedtke, 1989).
+The parametrisations that represent hydrometeors1 in global models rely on physically informed heuristic abstractions, such as the representation of convection by upward and downward mass fluxes (e.g. Tiedtke, 1989).
 They also rely on compressing reality into simple functional fits, such as particle fall-speed and size distributions (e.g. Locatelli and Hobbs, 1974; Field et al., 2007; Heymsfield et al., 2013) or cloud overlap models (e.g. Hogan and Illingworth, 2000).
-Typically these parametrisations
+Typically these parametrisations are informed by observations, but they also require tuning of uncertain and unconstrained parameters and are dependent on expert knowledge and trial and error.
+Although progress continues with improved models and reduced systematic errors (e.g. Bechtold et al., 2014; Forbes et al., 2011), there remain many uncertainties and compensating errors, and increasing complexity can bring additional problems of parameter tuning, making new developments ever harder.
+This motivates a more objective, automated, and observation-driven approach to developing parametrisations, using machine learning (ML), data assimilation (DA), or a mixture of both (e.g. Schneider et al., 2017; Rasp et al., 2018; Morrison et al., 2020; Geer, 2021).
+The process of learning model parameters using data assimilation is known as parameter estimation, with cloud and precipitation parameters a major target (e.g. Norris and

-&lt;sup>1Here, the words hydrometeor and particle will be used interchangeably to describe liquid and frozen water particles in the atmosphere
+1Here, the words hydrometeor and particle will be used interchangeably to describe liquid and frozen water particles in the atmosphere.